Eiavatnet

 Eiavatnet is a lake in Rogaland county, Norway.
-The 4.29 km2 lake is located on the border of the municipalities of Eigersund and Sokndal, about 15 km east of the town of Egersund.
-The lake is regulated at an elevation of 139 m so it can be used as a reservoir for the Lindland Power Station which is located a short distance north of Hauge in Sokndal.
+The 4.29 km2 lake is located on the border of Eigersund Municipality and Sokndal Municipality, about 15 km east of the town of Egersund.
+The lake is regulated at an elevation of 139 m so it can be used as a reservoir for the Lindland Power Station which is located a short distance north of Hauge in Sokndal Municipality.
 The lake Grøsfjellvatnet lies about 1 km north of this lake.